vinodgit44/vehicle_detection1/README.md

 we will use a CONFIG File from one of the TensorFlow pre-trained models.
 There are plenty of models in the [TensorFlow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md), but we will use the **SSD MobileNet v2 320x320**, as it is on the faster end of the spectrum with decent performance.
 If you want you can choose a different model, but you will have to alter the steps slightly.

 To download the model you want, just click on the name in the TensorFlow Model Zoo.
 This should download a tar.gz file.
-Once it has downloaded, extracts the contents of the file to the ```workspace/training_demo/pre-trained-models``` directory. following action is optional(**already configured file inside model directory**)(if you want to check parameters or want to change configuration )
+Once it has downloaded, extracts the contents of the file to the ```workspace/training_demo/pre-trained-models``` directory.

+Following action is optional(**already configured file inside model directory**)(if you want to check parameters or want to change configuration )
 ############configuration
 Replace ```workspace/training_demo/models/ssd_mobilenet_v2_320x320_coco17_tpu-8/pipeline.config```  file inside model with ```workspace/training_demo/pre-trained-models/ssd_mobilenet_v2_320x320_coco17_tpu-8/pipeline.config```
 ```